uberpixel/Documentation/docs/math/rnvector4.rst

 	.. function:: float GetDistance(const Vector4& other) const

 		Returns the euclidean distance between this vector and the `other` vector

+	.. function:: float GetSquaredDistance(const Vector4& other) const

+		Returns the squared euclidean distance between this vector and the `other` vector, this is faster than GetDistance as there is no need for a square root.

 	.. function:: float GetDotProduct(const Vector4& other) const